FerRacimo/Archaeomics/PCAandAdmixture.md

 barplot(t(as.matrix(tbl)), col=rainbow(K), xlab="Individual #", ylab="Ancestry", border=NA,las=2,cex.names=0.3,names=inds[,1])
 ```

+Note that there are visualization programs better suited for exploring results from Admixture and other programs based on the Structure algorithms.
+One that is very useful and practical to use is Pong: https://github.com/ramachandran-lab/pong

 We can also look at the cross-validation errors:

 ```
 grep -h CV log*.out
 ```

-Have they reached a minimum?
+Plot these values in R. Have they reached a minimum?
 If so, at which value of K?
 What does this mean?